microsoft/TemplateStudio/docs/getting-started-endusers.md

 ## Understanding concepts for Windows Template Studio

-Windows Template Studio approaches UWP app creation using the following four attribute sets to decide how to best generate your app.
-Below we will describe everything you can do.
+Windows Template Studio approaches UWP app creation using the following attribute sets to decide how to best generate your app.
+Below are descriptions of everything you can do.

 ### Project Types